lazy-media/public/Authentik/Readme.md

 To be clear, I have Authentik Setup in Docker with the Authentik Docker Compose File that is listed.
 I made a few modifications to my docker file, but this is just to persist data on all volumes listed.

+Please do not ask for support on a product or service that you are trying to use if it is not listed in this repository.
+It probably means, that I don't use it or don't have it set up with Authentik and will not be able to provide support for it.

 ### Authentik Setup

 - I currently have Authentik installed alone on a Proxmox LXC container using Ubuntu 22.04, and separate from any other services.